ansys/ansys-templates/src/ansys/templates/python/pyansys/README.rst

 If required, you can always call the style commands (`black`_, `isort`_, `flake8`_...) or unit testing ones (`pytest`_) from the command line.
-However, this does not guarantee that your project is being tested in an isolated environment, which is the reason why tools like `tox`_ exist.
+However, this does not guarantee that your project is being tested in an isolated environment, which is another reason to consider using `tox`_.

 Documentation